JasonKessler/scattertext/README.md

   publisher = {Association for Computational Linguistics}, }
 ```
+## Installation
+Install Python 3.4 or higher and run:

+`$ pip install scattertext`

+If you cannot (or don't want to) install spaCy, substitute `nlp = spacy.load('en')` lines with
+`nlp = scattertext.WhitespaceNLP.whitespace_nlp`.
+Note, this is not compatible
+with `word_similarity_explorer`, and the tokenization and sentence boundary detection
+capabilities will be low-performance regular expressions.
+See `demo_without_spacy.py`
+for an example.

+It is recommended you install `jieba`, `spacy`, `empath`, `astropy`, `gensim` and `umap-learn` in order to
+take full advantage of Scattertext.

+Scattertext should mostly work with Python 2.7, but it may not.

+The HTML outputs look best in Chrome and Safari.

 ## Style Guide
 The name of this project is Scattertext.
 "Scattertext" is written as a single word